universal-packages/universal-validations/README.md

 @Validator('email', {
   schema: {
     for: 'custom',  // The schema name this applies to
-    options: {      // Override validator options for this schema
+    options: {      // Override validator options for this schema (optional)
       message: 'Custom error message for this schema',
       optional: true,
       priority: 2